Nadal wins historic 10th French Open title

 Temporarily, that is.

-Be it his knees, wrist or appendicitis, Nadal has always managed to recover and rediscover some of his finest tennis.
+Be it his knees, wrist or appendicitis, Nadal has always managed to recover and rediscover some of his finest tennis, despite admitting to having doubts.

 Agonizingly close to winning a 15th major at the Australian Open in January -- he lost to great rival and Wawrinka's fellow Swiss Roger Federer after holding a break lead in the fifth set -- there was simply no denying Nadal at Roland Garros as he ended a three-year drought at majors.

-"It's always been an honor to play against you," Wawrinka told Nadal as he addressed the crowd.
-"Something really special and just congrats for your career and all your team."

-Nadal moved into sole possession of second place in men's majors, pulling away from American Pete Sampras and once again getting to within three of Federer.
+Nadal moved into sole possession of second place in men's majors, pulling away from American Pete Sampras and once again getting to within three of Federer, who skipped Roland Garros to prepare for the grass-court swing.

 No sets lost